lulu98/linux-journey/systemd/README.md

 ```
 sudo systemctl enable terminator.service
 ```
 Be aware that browsers, e.g. firefox service, should not be started as root user as this would give root privileges to the browser in case of corruption.
+# Systemd services
+* Firefox service: starts a firefox window on boot
+* Terminator service: starts a terminator window on boot
+* Pull git repos service: pulls files from remote repos for all local git repos on boot, thus makes sure that the local repos are up-to-date